chazlarson/Media-Scripts/Plex/README.md

 If "RETAIN_PMM_OVERLAID_IMAGES" is `1`, those images with the PMM EXIF tag are **not** deleted.

 If "RETAIN_TCM_OVERLAID_IMAGES" is `1`, those images with the PMM EXIF tag are **not** deleted.

+If "RETAIN_OVERLAID_IMAGES" is `1`, the previous two settings will be forced to `0` and all overlaid images will be retained.
+This is a older deprecated setting.

 ### Usage
 1. setup as above